- 🥇

 Decision rule:

-Both platforms can be relatively low-cost compared with old-school high-friction alternatives, but the fee models feel different.
+Both platforms can be relatively low-cost compared with older, higher-friction alternatives, but the fee models feel different.

 Kalshi typically uses a simple contract-based fee structure.
 For many users, that feels easier to understand because it resembles a more traditional trading cost model.